janknieling/udm-le/README.md

 ## Overview

-This should work on UbiOS based firmware versions 1.7.0 onwards.
+This should work on UbiOS based firmware versions 1.X and 2.X onwards.
 This includes:

 * UniFi Dream Machine
 * UniFi Dream Machine Pro
+* UniFi Dream Machine Pro SE
+* UniFi Dream Router

 It does *NOT* support the Cloud Key Gen 2 or Gen 2 Plus as they do not ship with Docker (podman) support.